Skip to content

 Industrial environments have unique interference sources: VFDs (variable frequency drives) generate broadband noise, welding equipment creates impulse noise, and metal structures (cabinets, conveyors, ductwork) block and reflect signals.
 Perform a site survey with a Wi-Fi analyzer before deploying APs in a plant.

 PROFINET RT requires frames to arrive within the configured cycle time (typically 1 to 4 ms).
-A violation causes the IO controller to declare the IO device as failed, which stops the associated process.
+A violation causes the IO controller to declare the IO device as inoperable, which stops the associated process.

 Detect cycle time violations with tshark: